 To Heathcliff, whoever controls the house has the power, so even though he seeks revenge for all of his mistreatment, he does so by acquiring real estate.
-Being accepted into houses means a lot—Hindley never welcomes Heathcliff into Wuthering Heights, but the Lintons open their doors to Catherine (but not Heathcliff).
-The house has different meanings for each character—prison and punishment, social class, horror, and nostalgia.
+Being accepted into houses means a lot—Hindley never welcomes Heathcliff into Wuthering Heights, and the Lintons open their doors to Catherine (but not Heathcliff).
+The house has different meanings for each character—prison, punishment, social class, horror, and nostalgia.

-The house is loaded with symbolic importance.
+Basically, the house is loaded with symbolic importance.
 It's up on the stormy hillside above Thrushcross Grange, which, by comparison, seems like a sort of Eden with its brightly lit salon and expansive garden.
 Lockwood notices some of the house's strange details from the very beginning—for example, the inscription over the doorway: